Yelp/elastalert/docs/source/recipes/adding_alerts.rst

 ``self.rule``: The dictionary containing the rule configuration.
 All options specific to the alert should be in the rule configuration file and can be accessed here.

+``self.pipeline``: This is a dictionary object that serves to transfer information between alerts.
+When an alert is triggered, a new empty pipeline object will be created and each alerter can add or receive information from it.
+Note that alerters are called in the order they are defined in the rule file.
+For example, the JIRA alerter will add it's ticket number to the pipeline and the email alerter will add that link if it's present in the pipeline.

 alert(self, match):
 -------------------